Pasadena · Los Angeles County

 Pasadena questions, answered

-The City of Pasadena issues its own building permits through the Planning & Community Development Department and its Permit Center.
+- The City of Pasadena issues its own building permits through the Planning & Community Development Department and its Permit Center.
 Pasadena is a separate permitting jurisdiction — it does not go through LADBS or LA County Building & Safety.
-Because we co-own the licensed firm that builds your project, that firm carries your plans through Pasadena’s own plan-check and inspection process directly.
+We carry your plans through Pasadena’s own plan-check and inspection process under our CSLB license.

-Build in Pasadena with the firm that knows it.
+Build in Pasadena with the team that knows it.

-No broker, no markup — you deal directly with the owners of the licensed firm that designs, permits, and self-performs the work, and that already knows Pasadena's Permit Center and historic review.
+You work directly with the licensed contractor that designs, permits, and builds — one accountable team that already knows Pasadena's Permit Center and historic review.
 Tell us about your home and we'll give you an honest read on feasibility, cost, and timeline.
+Free consultation.